ACCarnall/bagpipes/docs/model_components.rst

 	custom = {}                          # A custom array of SFR values custom["history"] = mandatory        # sfhist_array or "sfhist.txt": M_Solar/yr

-If a custom SFH component is specified, the "history" key must contain either an array containing or a string giving the path to a file containing the star formation history.
+If a custom SFH component is specified, the "history" key must contain either an array or a string giving the path to a file containing the star formation history.
 In both cases the format is a column of ages in years followed by a column of star formation rates in Solar masses per year.

 Nebular component
 -----------------